AlfrescoArchive/adf-examples/ADF_2.2.0/breadcrumb-swap/Breadcrumb-swap/README.md

-# ADF/ACS Application with Angular CLI
+# Breadcrumb swap example

-Minimal ready-to-use Angular CLI project template pre-configured with ADF 2.0.0 components.
+Minimal ready-to-use Angular CLI project template pre-configured with ADF 2.2.0 components.

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.5.0

+This project also provide an example on how to pass the folder node value to the breadcrumb compoennt.

 ## Quick start